simeononsecurity/simeononsecurity.ch/content/articles/the-rise-of-automation/index.en.md

 ### The Evolution of Automation Technology

-Automation is not a new concept.
+Automation isn't a new concept.
 In fact, the concept of automation technology can be traced back to ancient times, when humans used water and wind power to automate tasks such as grinding grain.
 However, the automation technology we know today has evolved significantly from its humble beginnings.

 As humanity progressed through the ages, so did automation technology.
 The ancient Greeks and Romans used water clocks to automate timekeeping, while the Chinese used water-powered trip hammers to pound grain into flour.
 These early examples of automation may seem rudimentary by today's standards, but they were revolutionary in their time.